jtfalkenstein/PharmacyLocator/README.txt

 IPharmacyRepo (say, one that uses MySql), and everything would still work.
 The only change needed would be a change in mapping in the definition file.

+-- How has it been secured? --
+*There is a global exception handler in the application class that prevents unhandled exceptions from bubbling up and being reported to the user.
+Of course, PHP usually suppresses exceptions being reported in production environments, but I took the extra step of ensuring that only desired information is reported to the user.

+*Input parameters from the query string are sanitized and validated as floating point numbers.
+This is done using PHP's input filtering functions.
+If they are not validated, an exception is thrown and reported in the response.

+*DB access is accomplished using PHP's PDO library in a way that prevents SQL injection of the query string parameters.

 --Necessary configuration: --
 *There is a config file (config/config.php) that provides some basic configuration